 Pets that are not owned by a tenant or their visitor/guest are not generally allowed on the premises.
 Residents may watch pets that are not theirs for a period of 12 hours, 1 day per week, with PHA approval.
-All terms and conditions in Lease Attachment A - Pet Policy apply to watched pets.
+All terms and conditions in ease Attachment A - Pet Policy apply to watched pets.
+Residents are prohibited from feeding or harboring stray animals.
 Residents are prohibited from feeding or harboring stray animals.
 This rule does not apply to visiting pet programs sponsored by a humane society or other non-profit organizations, and approved by the PHA.